Xunnamius/black-flag/packages/extensions/README.md

 ```

 Though, note that the second example, when the user supplies the disallowed
-arguments `‑‑generate‑types=false ‑‑skip‑output‑checks=false`, they are
+arguments `-⁠-⁠generate-⁠types=false -⁠-⁠skip-⁠output-⁠checks=false`, they are
 presented with an error message like:

 ```text